-Little is known about the G7 Plus yet, but we’ll fill this page with all the rumors as we hear them.
-In the meantime, you’ll find information about the price and release date below, as well as a list of things we want from the phone.
+We're starting to learn more and more about the phone, so this page is starting to fill with rumors as we hear them.
+You’ll also find information about the price and release date below, as well as a list of things we want from the phone.

 Cut to the chase

 - What is it?
 Moto's next big-screen budget phone

 - When is it out?
 Probably March/April 2019